 Infringement of any these rules shall result in a disqualification (DQ) unless otherwise indicated.

-Not all athletes with ADA defined disabilities fit into a Paratriathlon medical classification or are able to follow the strict equipment usage rules of Paratriathlon.
+Not all athletes with ADA defined disabilities fit into a Paratriathlon medical classification or can follow the strict equipment usage rules of Paratriathlon.
 Accordingly, USA Triathlon offers a PC Open Division as an accommodation for those persons who wish to participate in a sanctioned event but who will not follow some Paratriathlon rules.

 Participation in the PC Open Division is available to athletes with a medically verified physical, visual, or neurological impairment that substantially limits one or more major life activities.